CleverTap/clevertap-ios-sdk/README.md

          end
          ```

-        If your main app is a host for a watchOS app, instead add this:
+        If your main app is also a watchOS Host, and you wish to capture custom events from your watchOS app, add this (instead of the basic SDK):

         ```
         target 'YOUR_TARGET_NAME' do
             pod 'CleverTap-iOS-SDK', :subspecs => ['HostWatchOS']
         end
         ```

+        and this:

+        ```
+        target 'YOUR_WATCH_EXTENSION_TARGET_NAME' do
+             pod 'CleverTapWatchOS'
+        end
+        ```

-        To install in a main app extension target, add the following to your Podfile:
+        If you wish to capture custom events from your main App Extension target(s), also add the following to your Podfile:

         ```
         target 'YOUR_APP_EXTENSION_TARGET_NAME' do